 Many are finding it impossible to meet the desired or promised technical milestones or receive widespread support and are therefore exiting the space.
 The study by PWC found out that about 800 coins ever launched are essentially dead.

 Part of the many projects launching is the many projects that are actually scams, with the study finding out that and at least 20% of all ICOs ever launched have turned out to be scams although the number of scams is reducing.
-This means it is time for people willing to put their money into these projects to make wise decisions and with degree of caution.
+This means it is time for people willing to put their money into these projects to make wise decisions and with a a degree of caution.

 More established companies are launching cryptocurrencies too

 Although an Amazon, Facebook or Google cryptocurrency may not be something to see in the near future, we have already seen Telegram and Kodak launch ICOs.
-Telegram's ICO is even one of the break recording ICO of the recent past raising more than 1.7 billion U.S. dollars.
+Telegram's ICO is even one of the broken recording ICO of the recent past raising more than 1.7 billion U.S. dollars.
 It is likely that more of these types of companies will launch their tokens too.